 Niacin (NYE-a-sin), Simvastatin (sim-va-STAT-in)

-Lowers high levels of cholesterol and triglycerides (fats) in your blood.
-This is a combination of 2 medicines.
-It contains vitamin B3 (niacin) and an HMG-CoA inhibitor (simvastatin), which is sometimes called a "statin."
+Lowers high cholesterol and triglyceride levels in your blood.
+This medicine is a combination of vitamin B3 (niacin) and an HMG-CoA inhibitor (statin).

 There may be other brand names for this medicine.